keploy/community-blog/clqajdwyi000008jr1lu8fewp.md

 | **Tooling** | Uses tools like coverage.py, JaCoCo, Istanbul, etc. | Uses requirement traceability, test case management, and functional test plans. |
 | **Goal** | Ensure tests actually run through the code paths. | Ensure the software meets user needs and requirements. |
 | **Limitation** | High code coverage ≠ high quality if requirements aren’t tested. | May achieve high coverage of requirements but still miss untested code paths. |

-## What are the Software Test Coverage Metrics?

-* **Requirements Coverage** – Tests mapped to software requirements.

-* **Risk Coverage** – Ensures high-risk areas are tested.

-* **Business Process Coverage** – Ensures end-to-end workflows are tested.

-**In short:** Code Coverage focuses on how much code is tested, while Test Coverage focuses on how much functionality is tested.

 ## Conclusion